AGGRAVATED STALKING UNDER FLORIDA LAW

 Contact An Aggravated Stalking Defense Attorney

-Stalking is a serious offense, that often includes hearings for injunction.
+Stalking is a serious offense, that often includes hearings for an injunction.
 It is not a charge that should be taken lightly, and not acting quickly could have dire consequences!
-If you or a loved one is facing charges for this offense, the advise of an experienced Orlando criminal defense attorney will be invaluable.
-Call The Defense Group today, for a free consultation.
+If you or a loved one is facing charges for this offense, the advice of an experienced Orlando criminal defense attorney will be invaluable.
+Call one of our two locations at (407) 831-1956 or (352) 742-9090, for a prompt and free consultation with an experienced Central Florida criminal defense attorney at The Defense Group.
+We are available 24 hours a day for your emergency needs, and appointments can be arranged for nights or weekends if necessary.